 In particular, we seek to make three contributions.
-First, we provide an analytical framework for understanding the incentives of index fund managers.
+First, we provide an analytical agency-cost framework for understanding the incentives of index fund managers.
 Our analysis demonstrates that index funds managers have strong incentives to (i) under-invest in stewardship and (ii) defer excessively to the preferences and positions of corporate managers.
+15

-Our second contribution is to provide the first comprehensive evidence of the full range of stewardship choices made by index fund managers, especially the Big Three.
+Our second contribution is to provide the first comprehensive evidence of the full range of stewardship decisions made by index fund managers, especially the Big Three.
 We find that this evidence is, on the whole, consistent with the incentive problems that our analytical framework identifies.
 The evidence thus reinforces the concerns suggested by this framework.

 Our third contribution is to explore the policy implications of the incentive problems of index fund managers that we identify and document.
 We put forward a number of policy measures to address these incentive problems.
 These measures should be considered to improve index fund stewardship-and thereby, the governance and performance of public companies.
-We also explain how these incentive problems shed light on important ongoing debates about common ownership and hedge funds.13
+We also explain how recognition of these incentive problems should inform and influence important ongoing debates, such as those on common ownership and hedge fund activism.16 funds-the-best-hope-for-corporate-gove.html.